Inshore Fishing in Florida

 Passes on the Gulf of Mexico side of Florida are often sandy and can be quite shallow.
 Anglers drifting the center of the passes or along the shoals and bars catch pompano, Spanish mackerel, bluefish, ladyfish, sharks, and even tarpon.
 Vertically jigging as the boat drifts along is a very effective technique in water over 10 feet deep.
 Free lining a live shrimp is also effective when the current is not too strong.

-Often times fish will be seen feeding on the surface in the passes.
-This is great fun and very exciting is almost any lore or bait that is well presented will get taken.
+Often times, fish will be seen feeding on the surface in the passes.
+This is great fun and very exciting is almost any lure or bait that is well presented will get taken.
 Spanish mackerel, bluefish, and ladyfish are most often seen working the surface in the passes.

 Most passes also have some type of structure, whether it be a jetty, seawall or some other barrier.
 These are prime spots to bottom fish for sheepshead, snapper, grouper, and other bottom fish.
 Live or frozen shrimp are the most popular bait, but live bait fish can be used as well.
 Snook will school up heavily in the deeper passes all along the west coast of Florida from Tampa Bay South.